konomissira/transaction_reconciliation_api/README.md

 > **AI is not the system.
 AI is the interface.**

-The system is still: clean data models, deterministic logic, governance and auditability, clear separation of concerns, and production-friendly deployment (Docker, APIs, tests).
+The system is still clean data models, deterministic logic, governance and auditability, clear separation of concerns, and production-friendly deployment (Docker, APIs, tests).

 ### The Problem